wisslab/wisslab.github.io/howto-contribute.md

 ### How to edit

-If you are not experienced with Git and Github, consider an edit, as described above.
+If you are not experienced with Git and Github, consider a comment, as described above.

 If you are experienced, edit the proper way: